-Measurements of winds likely to be experienced by pedestrians were made with a hot-film anemometer at 19 locations for 16 wind directions each.
+Measurements of winds likely to be experienced by pedestrians were made with a hot-film anemometer at 25 ground level locations for 16 wind directions each.
 These points were tested around the development in the proposed configurations, focusing on access routes, doorways, and outdoor seating areas.
 The measurements were combined with site specific wind statistics to produce results of wind speed versus the percentage of time that wind speed is exceeded for each location.
 All locations were also tested in the existing configuration for comparison.
-Testing was conducted for both the North and South Site with this report focussing on the relevant locations for the North Site only.
-Additional locations on the podium terraces were tested for the detailed tower shape.
+Testing was conducted for both the North and South Site with this report focussing on the relevant locations for the South Site only.
+Additional locations at the corners in the ground level colonnade and on the podium terrace were tested for the detailed tower shape.

-The wind environment around the development in the final proposed configuration was found to be generally suitable for pedestrian sitting and standing activities from a comfort perspective with reference to the Lawson criteria.
-All locations passed the Lawson distress criteria.
-The tested wind conditions on the ground plane were found to be similar to the existing conditions with individual locations slightly improving in the comfort rating with the proposed buildings.
-Some areas to the immediate north and east of the maximum envelope of the proposed building are affected by increased downwash off the northern façade, but still satisfy the required comfort and safety criteria.
-For the detailed design of the tower the increased downwash was not observed and the pedestrian wind comfort rating was found to be similar or better than in the existing configuration.
+The wind environment around the development in the final proposed configuration was found to be generally suitable for pedestrian standing and walking activities from a comfort perspective with reference to the Lawson criteria.
+All locations passed the Lawson distress criteria with the exception of two locations exposed to winds from the south-east over the exposed Hyde Park.
+The conditions in these two locations are not degraded by the proposed development.
+The tested wind conditions on the ground plane were found to be similar to the existing conditions in most areas.
+The area to the immediate north-east of the proposed building experience an increase in wind speeds due to an effective local narrowing of Elizabeth Street, but still satisfy the required comfort and safety criteria.
+The detailed design of the tower results in slight improvements in the wind conditions compared with the maximum envelope.